-The proposed development is assessed as BAL-12.5 as indicated in Figure A and as specified in AS3959 (2018) the Australian Standard for the Construction of Buildings in a Bushfire Prone Area.
+The proposed residential subdivision and construction of a dual occupancy dwelling is assessed as BAL-LOW as indicated in Figure A and as specified in AS3959 (2018) the Australian Standard for the Construction of Buildings in a Bushfire Prone Area.
+There is insufficient threat to warrant any specific level of construction with regard to the construction of a building in a bushfire prone area.

-The project can comply with the construction requirements of AS3959 (2018) and the performance requirements of the BCA.
+The project complies with the performance requirements of the BCA.
 The objectives and performance requirements of PBP (2019) are also achieved.